 Snowy Range Scenic Byway Hwy.
 130

-Why go: This stunning road through the Medicine Bow National Forest takes you past glacial lakes, granite peaks, gorgeous meadows and over the second-highest mountain pass in Wyoming.
+Why go: This stunning road through the Medicine Bow National Forest takes you past glacial lakes, dazzling quartzite peaks, gorgeous meadows and over the second-highest mountain pass in Wyoming.
 The breathtaking route reaches its high point at 10,000 feet.
 Start the drive west of Laramie at the village of Centennial.
 It’s closed mid-November to Memorial Day weekend.

 Tip: Head to the Green Rock Trailhead to hike the 3.2-mile, moderate Barber Lake Trail or the more difficult Libby Creek Trail that’s 3 miles.
 For exceptional views and some rock scrambling, head to the Gap Lakes Trail.

-Download the map at visitlaramie.org/brochure-snowy-range-scenic-byway.
+Download the map at visitlaramie.org/things-to-do/scenic-drives/snowy-range-scenic-byway/.

 University of Wyoming Geological Museum

 Why go: See a 75-foot Apatosaurus skeleton, along with other dinosaurs, in this museum.
 While it roamed Wyoming, a living Apatosaurus ate one ton of vegetation daily and weighed 25 tons.
 The museum’s hours of operation are Monday-Saturday, 10 a.m.- 4 p.m.
 Admission is free.
+University legend has it that if you can land a pinecone in the T. Rex statue’s mouth outside the museum, you’ll ace your finals.
+Even if you’re not a student, it’s fun to try.

 Trivia: Disney-Pixar’s 2015 The Good Dinosaur featured a Wyoming Apatosaurus named Arlo who meets a human friend while navigating an unfamiliar landscape.